Manouchehri/ghidrace.github.io/README.md

 # Ghidra

-Ghidra is a software reverse engineering originally developed by the National Security Agency (NSA).
+Ghidra is a software reverse engineering tool originally developed by the National Security Agency (NSA).
 In March 2019, the NSA open-sourced Ghidra and made it publicly available.

 This is a community-oriented fork of Ghidra called Ghidra CE. <why?>